Do you wonder how often should you wash your dog?

 The longest you can generally leave a dog between baths is usually around 3 months.
 The only reasons to bathe your dog more frequently than once a month are:

 They have a skin condition: Certain skin conditions will require regular medicated baths.
-Follow your vet’s advice when grooming your pup with sensitive skin, and remember to use a gentle shampoo and an ultra-soft towel to avoid harming the skin with scrubbing.
+Follow your veterinarian expert advice when grooming your pup with sensitive skin, and remember to use a gentle shampoo and an ultra-soft towel to avoid harming the skin with scrubbing.

-They rolled in muck: If a trip to the great outdoors left your dog covered in dirt and grime, you may have to give them a bath ahead of schedule.
+They rolled in muck: If a trip to the great outdoors left your pets covered in dirt and grime, you may have to give them a bath ahead of schedule.
 Assess the situation carefully and determine whether a full bath is really necessary, or whether you can simply patch-clean by regular brushing a small amount of your dog’s fur.

 They aren’t very well: If your dog is poorly, they may have bathroom problems, or vomit, which means they end up covered in mess.
 In this case, more regular bathing may be necessary.
 Just be careful not to stress your dog with the process.

 Planning your Dog’s Bathing Schedule

-For instance, longer dog's coat can become tangled and messy a lot faster than shorter coats.
+For instance, long coats can become tangled and messy a lot faster than short coats.
 Maintaining your dog’s fur with regular grooming can help to reduce the need for frequent cleaning in some cases.

 There are even some breeds, like the Peruvian hairless dog, require extra bathing compared to most common breeds, because their skin can produce excess oils.
 Additionally, dogs with corded coats, like Komondors, require less bathing because the cords effectively repel water.